addiscent/iplog-to-sql-table/README.md

                      is encountered, (optional)
            ibrk=ON   Causes exit if an insertion error is encountered, (optional)
-        maxverb=ON   Enables all tracing echo
+        maxverb=ON   Enables all tracing echo, (optional)

-    The "maxl" option is typically not useful for production, it is provided as a convenience for testing and debugging.
+    The "maxl" and "maxverb" options typically are not used in production, they are provided as a convenience for testing and debugging.

 Files: